Pod-Point/laravel-aws-pubsub/README.md

 #### Broadcast Data

-By default, the package will publish the default Laravel payload which is already used when broadcasting an Event.
+By default, the package will publish the default Laravel payload which is already used when broadcasting an EventDispatcher.
 Once published, its JSON representation could look like this:

 ```json
 {